-Scleral Lenses For Post-LASIK, Post-PRK, And Post-RK Surgery In Lewis Center, Ohio
+Scleral Lenses For Post-LASIK, Post-PRK And Post-RK Surgery

-Those with surgery complications develop vision problems which cannot be fully corrected using glasses or soft contact lenses, as the shape of their eye cause the lenses to easily dislodge.
-For those people, scleral lenses offer a more comfortable, secure fit and improved vision.
+Those with surgery complications develop vision problems that cannot be fully corrected using glasses or soft contact lenses, as their newly shaped cornea often causes the lenses to easily dislodge.
+For those people, scleral lenses are the ideal option for clear and comfortable vision.

 Why Wear Specialty Contact Lenses For Post-Surgery Complications?

 Post-LASIK, Post-PRK, and Post-RK patients with eye complications tend to experience poor, distorted vision, resulting in an inability to wear standard contact lenses due to their sensitive cornea.
 In fact, attempting to wear soft contact lenses can be extremely painful and can further damage the cornea.

 Scleral lenses provide clear vision and all-day comfort to those with corneal aberrations, whether due to existing eye conditions or following corneal surgery.
 These customized hard lenses are larger in diameter than standard contact lenses and because the lenses vault over the cornea, they spread their weight over a much greater, less sensitive area.
 These specialty contacts are made of highly oxygen permeable materials and provide a soothing bath of artificial tears that hydrate the ocular surface all day long.

 Once you have been properly fitted for scleral lenses, you can expect to see significant improvements in clarity, color and contrast between multiple images and objects within your visual field.
 The comfort you’ll experience allows you to wear your custom-made scleral lenses all day long so that you can keep doing all the things you love.